realfeed/digital-foundations-cloud/README.md

-# Welcome to Foundations in Digital Development (for the Cloud)
+# Foundations in Digital Development (for the Cloud)

 Course Repository Version 1.0.0